<< EMOTIONS: KEY MOTIVATION: >>

 It may be a direct threat, for example, a threat to your job, your

 health, your children, your property, your neighborhood or your lifestyle.
-It

-may be an indirect threat, for example, a threat to your view of a sane and
+may be an indirect threat, for example, a threat to your view of a

-healthy world, to your sense of a free and democratic society or a sustainable
+healthy world, to your sense of a free and democratic society or a

 environment.